hanyoIo/VOTE/README.md

-# VOTE - Let People decide their future
+# VOTE - You Decide
 An app authorizing people to make their own decisions.